greghendershott/racket-mode/Reference.md

 The buffer becomes read-only until you exit this minor mode.
 However you may navigate the usual ways.
-When point is on a definition or usage, related items are highlighted and information is displayed in the echo area.
-You may also use special commands to navigate among the definition and its usages.
+When point is on a definition or use, related items are highlighted and information is displayed in the echo area.
+You may also use special commands to navigate among the definition and its uses.

 ```
 key             binding